 During the Korean War, 1,867 alumni served of whom 30 died in service and one was awarded the Medal of Honor.

 In 1952, the university employed a retired general as the commandant of cadets.
-This was a departure from the policy in place since 1884, in which the senior active duty military instructor functioned a commandant.
+This was a departure from the policy in place since 1884, in which the senior active duty military instructor functioned as commandant.
 In 1958, Virginia Tech became the first traditionally white southern college to graduate a black student with the graduation of Cadet Charles Yates '58.

-In a move to expand educational opportunities at Virginia Tech, the Board of Visitors made participation in the Corps completely voluntary starting in 1964.
-However, membership in ROTC continued to require Corps membership.
+In a move to expand educational opportunities at Virginia Tech, the Board of Visitors made participation in the Corps voluntary starting in 1964.
+Membership in ROTC continued to require Corps membership.

 The Vietnam War period saw unrest on campus outside the Corps ranks.
 In 1970, demonstrations were conducted with the aim of halting Corps drill.
 Cowgill and Williams halls were occupied and over 100 arrested.
-Various other disorderly incidend occurred, including the suspected arson of an on campus building.
-Civilian-cadet relations were at an all-time low.
-Throughout all of this, the Corps maintained discipline and high morale.
+Various other disorderly incidents occurred.